madara-tribe/keras-EfficientNet-Unet/README.md

-# requirements for FPA and hyper column
+# requirements for FPA and hypercolumn

 <b>FPA</b>